Ichlas02/stock-porto/README.md

       THEN [Close] END)
       ```
 4. Gain/Loss (%):
+   > Made the IF ELSE statement because the stock data does not start from the same dates
    ```
    IF NOT ISNULL([First Close Price]) THEN
     (([Last Close Price] - [First Close Price]) / [First Close Price] * 100)